wireapp/wire-server-deploy/offline/upgrading.md

 ## Comparing the inventory

+copy `ansible/inventory/offline/99-static` to `ansible/inventory/offline/hosts.ini`.

 Compare the inventory from your old install to the inventory of your new install.

-Open `ansible/inventory/offline/99-static`.
 Here you will describe the topology of your offline deploy.
 There's instructions in the comments on how to set everything up.
 You can also refer to extra information here. https://docs.wire.com/how-to/install/ansible-VMs.html